elementor/elementor/readme.txt

 = Documentation and Support =
 - For documentation and tutorials go to our [Documentation](https://docs.elementor.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).
 - If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/elementor).
-- For more information about features, FAQs and documentation, check out our website at [Elementor Page Builder](https://elementor.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).
+- For more information about features, FAQs and documentation, check out our website at [Elementor website Builder](https://elementor.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 = Liked Elementor? =
 - Join our [Facebook Group](https://www.facebook.com/groups/Elementors/).